 13. Acne Treatment

 Coffee is an astringent.
-When an astringent is used topically on skin, and other tissues, it causes cells to contract.
+When an astringent is used topically on the skin and other tissues, it causes cells to contract.

 Astringent compounds are an effective acne treatment.
 This is because skin pores become tightened which helps to dry out oil build-up.